Raphiiko/OyasumiVR/README.md

 - Simplified Chinese\* (简体中文) (Community contribution by [狐 Kon](https://github.com/XoF-eLtTiL))
 - French (Français)\* (Community contribution by [neuroblack](https://github.com/neuroblack))

-_(\*) This is a community supported language, and thus the translations might not always be 100% complete with each and every update._
+_(\*) This is a community supported language, which means translations might not always be 100% complete with each and every update._

 ### Help out with translation

 OyasumiVR would not have supported as many languages as it does without the help of our fantastic volunteers.
-I personally think it's fantastic that thanks to their efforts, more people get to use OyasumiVR than would otherwise have been possible.
+I personally think it's amazing that thanks to their efforts, more people get to use OyasumiVR than would otherwise have been possible.

 If you want to support us, either by contributing missing translations, or by adding an entirely new language, please check out [the wiki page on adding translations](https://github.com/Raphiiko/Oyasumi/wiki/Adding-Translations) for instructions on how to get started!
 In case you're looking for more information, please don't hesitate to hop in our [Discord](https://discord.gg/7MqdPJhYxC) and ask!